-Had I mentioned that the grossly decreased spending grants you increased financial freedom?
-That freedom that enables you to be more selective with how you live your life?
-Yeah, I must have mentioned it …
+Had I mentioned that the grossly decreased spending grants you increased financial leeway? …enabling you to be more selective with your way of life?

-Sure, the lower expenses in themselves might not strictly suffice to reinvent your life to a magnanimous extent.
-But the elements of decreased anxiety and stress, and the newfound creative space produce, let’s say, an awful lot of potential.
+The lower expenses in themselves might not strictly suffice to reinvent your life to a severe extent.
+But the byproduct of decreased anxiety or stress, and the newfound creative space produce an awful lot of potential.

-This blue-colored Bluetooth Logitech keyboard that now accompanies me throughout enlightening voyages over a three-year period, is the most ergonomic and comfortable of any typing peripheral I’ve subjected to abuse.
+This Bluetooth Logitech keyboard that now accompanies me throughout travels over a three-year period is the most ergonomic and comfortable of any typing peripheral I’ve subjected to abuse.

 The deformed visage in no way impacts the function nor the comfort.
-Yet too often have I been advised to replace this unsightly heap of silicon because, well, that is the sort of thing one does.
+Yet here and there I’ve been advised to replace this unsightly heap of silicon because, well, that is the sort of thing one does.